 Let's start with economic growth as an evolutionary wealth creating process which discovers and accumulates more survival value for the costs incurred than competing alternatives.
 Thus adaptive efficiency defines economic efficiency, so let evolution rip!

 The evidence suggests that the industrial and scientific take off followed the removal of constraints and the speeding up of evolution.

 The necessary but not sufficient 'causes' include -

 protecting tort law, free trade and innovative technology

 defending wealth stocks from predators, parasites and diminishing returns

 This is one possible scenario, but 'causes' can't explain complexity meaningfully ... however evolution does ... completely ... some economies evolved an institutional environment (generally accepted rules of behaviour) which encouraged a process of competitive technological and organisational innovation creating survival value, or 'know how', more efficiently than alternatives.

-(I don't suppose anyone can be happy with that last paragraph unless they have read all the references on this website)
+(I don't suppose anyone can be happy with that last paragraph unless they have read all the appropriate references)

 Read my essay notes here